Automate ALT attributes with Tensorflow

 We will see how to export the results to .xlsx format.
 This is obviously the most important point since it is it that allows, in the end, the semi-automatization of the process.

-This article was written in collaboration of Pierre Lopez, currently in internship within my SEO team as a Data Scientist specialized in Natural Language Processing.
+This article was written in collaboration with Pierre Lopez, who was then a Data Science intern in my SEO team, specializing in Natural Language Processing.